Introduction

 Material Quality: Investing in Longevity

-• Durable Materials: Sump pumps made with strong materials like stainless steel or cast iron usually last longer than ones made with plastic or weaker metals.
+- Durable Materials: Sump pumps constructed from robust materials like stainless steel steel or cast iron typically outperform those made from plastic or inferior metals in terms of longevity.

 Regular Maintenance: Prolonging Pump Performance